2022 FIFA World Cup: Influence of Iran

-Alcohol ban

-As part of the Qatari bid, alcohol was to be permitted to be consumed around the stadiums.
-This was in contradiction to Qatari law which prohibits public consumption of alcohol and limits its consumption to high-end hotels.
-It was agreed that Budweiser, FIFA's largest sponsor, would be permitted to sell their beer in designated areas in the stadium.
-Eight days before the tournament Qatari officials informed AB InBev, the owners of Budweiser, that the beer tents were to be moved to less prominent areas and were no longer authorized inside the stadiums but still within the stadium perimeter.

-Two days before the tournament, on 18 November 2022, FIFA released a statement that sale points of beer would be removed from stadium perimeters in contradiction to both the Qatari bid and the earlier commitment when the sales were moved outside of the stadiums.
-FIFA's response was questioned as FIFA had forced recent World Cup hosts, such as Brazil, to change their laws to allow alcohol consumption at matches in line with sponsorship commitments.
-Alcohol was still permitted, however, inside the fan villages and inside the stadiums in the corporate hospitality boxes, leading to claims of double standards.

-Regarding the last-minute Qatari ban on the sale of beer at the stadiums, Infantino proclaimed in his press conference: "I think personally, if for three hours a day you cannot drink a beer, you will survive."

 Treatment of Jewish and Israeli visitors

-Qatar had previously promised to provide Jewish tourists with cooked kosher food and public Jewish prayer services at the 2022 World Cup.
+Qatar had previously promised to provide Jewish tourists with cooked kosher food and public Jewish prayer services at the tournament.
 However, shortly before the World Cup began, both were banned by Qatar, who claimed it could not secure the safety of Jews.
 Qatar alleged that they could not "secure" the safety of publicly praying Jewish tourists, whilst many foreign Jews complained that they subsequently had no food available to eat.
 It was estimated that 10,000 religious Jews from Israel and around the world arrived to watch the World Cup in Qatar.

 Whilst Jewish organisations complained of being unable to find cooked kosher food, the Israeli government said it was happy with the efforts made by Qatar to meet its requests, including kosher food, direct flights from Israel to Qatar, and temporary diplomatic representation in the country.
 A kosher kitchen under the supervision of Rabbi Mendy Chitrik was open in time for the first match.
 Rabbi Marc Schneier, president of The Foundation for Ethnic Understanding, said he had never asked the Qatari government for cooked food, and he had been the only person in communication with the Qataris regarding making the World Cup experience inclusive for Jews.

-Multiple Israeli reporters at the tournament reported fans from Arab nations waving Palestinian flags and chanting anti-Israeli slogans.
+Multiple Israeli reporters at the tournament reported fans from Arab nations waving Palestinian flags and chanting anti-Israeli slogans while harassing them.
 Some Israelis reported that they had been escorted out of restaurants when their nationality was revealed.
 The Israeli government warned its citizens traveling to the tournament to hide their Israeli identity out of safety concerns.